Residency in Pediatric Dentistry

 Yasser Armanazi, D.D.S. – Clinical Assistant Professor, Pediatric Dentistry* (part-time)

-Jed M. Best, D.D.S., M.S. – Clinical Assistant Professor, Pediatric Dentistry* (part-time)
+Jed M. Best, D.D.S., M.S. – Clinical Associate Professor, Pediatric Dentistry* (part-time)

 Andrea Browne, D.M.D. – Visiting Assistant Professor, Pediatric Dentistry (part-time)